 A stage-gate process is a key element of capital investment decision-making, but weak gates undermine the objective.
 How effective is your process?

+Capital investment decision-making is a critical corporate activity.
+A key element of the governance of capital investment is the project stage-gate process, which has been almost universally adopted by industry.
 The stage-gate process has the dual role of being a method for shaping business opportunity into a capital project that maximizes return-on-investment and a tool for corporate governance of capital investment.
-Yet the stage-gate processes of many companies do not function effectively, often due to the following:
+Yet we observe that the stage-gate processes of many companies do not function effectively.
+The problem often stems from the following sources:

 - Lack of understanding of how the stage-gate process improves capital investment decision-making

 - Investment analysis based on information that is biased or does not incorporate the true range of risk

 - Weak gates that allow projects to proceed with marginal business justification or poor quality stage-gate deliverables